top of page

 Here, remise en cercle wasn’t just a fix.
 It was a foundational choice, a way to inject depth and gravitas from Champagne’s most revered vintages into a brand-new creation.

-In 2016, Moët & Chandon released a brand new prestige cuvee: MCIII.
-This wine surfs on the coat tails of great multi-vintage wines like Krug's Grande Cuvée, and Henri Giraud's iconic MV, which are a carefully selected blend of legendary vintages.
+In 2016, Moët & Chandon released a brand new prestige cuvée: MCIII.
+This wine surfs on the coattails of great multi-vintage wines like Krug's Grande Cuvée, and Henri Giraud's iconic MV, which are carefully selected blends of legendary vintages.
 The 25,000 bottles of MCIII released are an assemblage of 2003 base wine, 2002, 2000 and 1998 aged in oak, and 1999, 1998, 1993 vintages remis en cercle.

 The Volume Game: Nicolas Feuillatte